 Virginia Civil Rights Memorial Statue in Richmond

 Outside of the Virginia State Capitol Building is the Virginia Civil Rights Memorial, a bronze and marble sculpture of Barbara Johns and other students who led a strike to protest their racially segregated school.
-Their protest led to the famous Brown vs. Board of Education case which ruled against the "separate but equal" laws of the country.
-If you'd like to learn more about Richmond's important Black history, be sure to head to the Jackson Ward neighborhood, one of America's oldest and most historically significant Black neighborhoods.
+Their protest led all the way to the Supreme Court and the landmark Brown v.
+Board of Education case, which found that "separate but equal" education policies were unconstitutional.